-The PhD in Computer Science program leads to the highest degree offered by the Faculty and is designed to provide students an opportunity to obtain the greatest possible expertise in their chosen field through intensive research.
+The PhD in Software Engineering program leads to the highest degree offered by the Faculty and is designed to provide students an opportunity to obtain the greatest possible expertise in their chosen field through intensive research.
 Advancement of analytical and/or experimental knowledge through a combination of specialized courses and a research thesis under the supervision of an experienced researcher forms the main component of the doctoral program.
 Where possible, research of interest to industry is encouraged.

 The objective of the PhD in Software Engineering program is to educate highly qualified researchers required for the expansion of fundamental knowledge and technological innovation through research and development, as well as the needs of institutions of higher learning.

-Master’s degree or equivalent with high standing in engineering or computer science, or in a cognate discipline.
+- Master’s degree or equivalent with high standing in engineering or computer science, or in a cognate discipline.

-Holders of a bachelor’s degree will, in general, be considered for admission to a master’s program only.
-After completion of a minimum of two terms of full-time study, they may, upon application, be considered by the GCS Graduate Studies Committee for admission to a PhD program.
+- Holders of a bachelor’s degree will, in general, be considered for admission to a master’s program only.
+After completion of a minimum of one term of full-time study in the Master's degree, they may, upon application, be recommended by the Department and approved by the GCS Associate Dean of Research and Graduate Studies for admission to a PhD program.

 Admission on a part-time basis

-Master’s degree with high standing in engineering, computer science or a cognate discipline.
+- Master’s degree with high standing in engineering, computer science or a cognate discipline.

 Proficiency in English.
 Applicants whose primary language is not English must demonstrate that their knowledge of English is sufficient to pursue graduate studies in their chosen field.
-Please refer to the Graduate Admission page for further information on the Language Proficiency requirements and exemptions.
+Please refer to the English language proficiency page for further information on requirements and exemptions.

 4. An admission offer will not be issued until a supervisor match has been made.
 Students are encouraged to review the list of faculty members' field of interests and directly contact those with whom you would like to work.

 For initial assessment purposes, scanned and uploaded copies of documents are accepted.
 To finalize a file, once admitted, Concordia University will require official documents.